Best Of15 min read

 Do remote workers actually need a VPN in 2026?

-Yes — and honestly more than ever.
-Public WiFi attacks, ISP monitoring, and corporate espionage aren't theoretical.
-If you're accessing client data, company systems, or anything sensitive outside a secured office network, a VPN is basic hygiene at this point.
-Think of it like a seatbelt: you don't need it until you really need it.
+Yes — and more than ever.
+Public WiFi attacks, ISP monitoring, and corporate espionage aren't theoretical anymore.
+If you're accessing client data, company systems, or anything sensitive outside a secured office network, a VPN is basic protection.
+Think of it like a seatbelt: you don't need it until you really do.

 Can my employer tell I'm using a VPN?

 If you're on a company-managed device, possibly — it depends on their monitoring software.
 If you're using your own device and a personal VPN to connect to company resources, that's generally your business.
-Worth clarifying with HR or IT if you're genuinely unsure about your company's policy.
+Worth clarifying with HR or IT if you're unsure about policy.

 Will a VPN slow down my internet?

-Some latency is unavoidable since your traffic routes through an extra server.
-But with modern protocols like WireGuard, the slowdown is typically 10-20% on a good connection — not noticeable for most remote work tasks.
-Video calls are more sensitive to this, so test before a big client meeting rather than finding out the hard way.
+Some latency is unavoidable since traffic routes through an extra server.
+But with WireGuard and similar modern protocols, slowdown is typically 10-20% on a good connection — not noticeable for most remote work.
+Video calls are more sensitive, so test before a big meeting rather than discovering the problem live.

 What's the difference between a consumer VPN and something like Cisco AnyConnect?

 These are genuinely different tools.
-Consumer VPNs (like everything on this list) protect your traffic and mask your IP address.
+Consumer VPNs (everything on this list) protect your traffic and mask your IP.
 Corporate VPN solutions like Cisco AnyConnect or GlobalProtect are designed to give you secure access to a company's internal network — that's a separate purpose.
-Remote workers often need both: a corporate VPN to access company systems, and a personal VPN to protect their general internet traffic while working from a café or hotel.
+Remote workers often need both: a corporate VPN for company systems, plus a personal VPN to protect general internet traffic while working from cafés or hotels.

 In most countries, absolutely.
-VPNs are legal tools used by millions of businesses every day.
+VPNs are legal tools used by millions of businesses daily.
 Some countries restrict or ban VPN use — China, Russia, and the UAE among them.
-If you're working from somewhere with restrictions, check local laws and use a VPN with obfuscation features.
-And just to be clear: no VPN is going to protect you if you're doing something actually illegal.
+If you're working somewhere with restrictions, check local laws and use a VPN with obfuscation features.
+And to be clear: no VPN protects you if you're doing something actually illegal.
 That's not what they're for.

 How many devices does a typical remote worker need to cover?

-Most people are running at least 3 devices: a work laptop, a personal laptop or tablet, and a smartphone.
-Add occasional hotspotting into the mix and you can hit that number fast.
-That's why unlimited-connection plans — Surfshark, PIA, IPVanish, Windscribe — are worth the slight premium over plans that cap at 5 or 7 devices.
+Most people run at least 3 devices: a work laptop, a personal laptop or tablet, and a smartphone.
+Add occasional hotspotting and you hit that number fast.
+That's why unlimited-connection plans — Surfshark, PIA, IPVanish, Windscribe — are worth the slight premium over plans capping at 5 or 7 devices.

 Prices and features are accurate as of February 2026.
 VPN pricing changes frequently, especially on long-term plans — always check the provider's website for current offers before buying.